Sonar-Demos/cpp-demo/README.md

 * Open the demo-cpp project.
 * Click on "Administration" in the bottom-left corner, and select "Deletion".
 * click on "Delete" and confirm it by entering your project name.

+You might also want to delete it from you GitHub account At the bottom of this page: "https://github.com/<your-account>/cpp-demo/settings"